mshwf/til/src/Ports.md

 To find if a specific port is being used:
-`Get-Process -Id (Get-NetTCPConnection -LocalPort YourPortNumberHere).OwningProcess`
+`Get-Process -Id (Get-NetTCPConnection -LocalPort 5000).OwningProcess`
 or:
 `netstat -ano | findstr :<PORT>`